TritonDataCenter/sdc-cloudapi/docs/index.md

 ## MachineAudit (GET /:login/machines/:id/audit)

-Provides a list of machine's accomplished actions.
+Provides a list of an instance's accomplished actions.
 Results are sorted from newest to oldest action.

 ### Inputs